 Bitcoins rise back above the $1,000 mark for the first time in three years, amid continuing global economic uncertainty, signposts its emerging niche as a long-term store of value – with other blockchain platforms emerging to provide facilities as transactional currencies.

-Markets move in cycles and it is not surprising that, three years after the speculative bubble at the end of 2013, bitcoin is enjoying a resurgence of interest.
-The virtual currency has been declared dead by experts and the mainstream media more times than it’s worth counting, but it appears to be stubbornly resistant to demise.
+Markets move in cycles, and it is not surprising that three years after the speculative bubble at the end of 2013, bitcoin is enjoying a resurgence of interest.
+Mainstream media and experts have declared the virtual currency dead.
+However, it appears to be stubbornly resistant to demise.

 This time around, bitcoin’s move above $1,000 takes place in very different circumstances.
 The bitcoin and wider blockchain ecosystem is significantly more mature, with multiple large exchanges rather than one huge, poorly-run and insecure exchange (the ill-fated MtGox) providing a hub for trading and a catastrophic single point of failure.

-Awareness is far greater, liquidity is higher.
-The rise in price has been rapid (and somewhat choppy, to say the least) but does not, at the time of writing, have the character of a bubble – that irrational exuberance that sees a period of multiple double-digit daily increases, culminating with a final sharp spike upwards and an inevitable and brutal crash.
+Awareness is far greater; liquidity is higher.
+The price rise has been rapid (and somewhat choppy, to say the least).
+Still, it does not, at the time of writing, have the character of a bubble – that irrational exuberance that sees a period of multiple double-digit daily increases, culminating with a final sharp spike upwards and an inevitable and brutal crash.

 The Global Economic Picture